Building

 Intentionality prompt

-A single question before unlocking.
+One question before unlocking.
 Not a blocker — an invitation to pause.

 TUNING INTO...
 Beta-Realm Active tool · problem-solving Alpha-Realm Creative · flow · sport · cooking Delta-Realm Music · diary · gentle rest Gamma-Realm Meditation · no interaction